nickdark/online-learning-stuff/README.md

 # 📓 Online Learning Stuff

-> This repository serves to aggregate some of the courses, coding challenges, and practice projects that I've completed over the course of my software development journey.
+> This repository serves as a miscellanea of courses, coding challenges, and practice projects that I've completed soley for learning purposes.

 ## Courses: